preacher1045/Partially-Distributed-Smart-Network-Optimizer-PDSNO-/CONTRIBUTING.md

 # Contributing to PDSNO

-Welcome to **PDSNO (Partially Distributed Smart Network Orchestrator)** — an open-source project designed to build the foundation of next-generation intelligent network orchestration.
+Welcome to **PDSNO (Partially Distributed Software-Defined Network Orchestrator)** — an open-source project designed to build the foundation of next-generation intelligent network orchestration.

 We’re glad you’re here!
 This guide explains **how to propose ideas, submit changes, and stay aligned with the system’s architecture**.